rowangithub/DOrder/README.md

 	##In total 28 specifications were synthesized in the above command lines.
 QED.

-Here the number of atomic predicates in the hypothesis domain of all the functions in _heapsort_ is 81 (column H of Tab.5), the number of verified ordering specifications in terms of either input-output or shape-data relations is 28 (column I of Tab.5).
-The total time taken (learning and verification) is 40.653s (column T of Tab.5).
+Here the number of atomic predicates in the hypothesis domain of all the functions in _heapsort_ is 81 (resp. column H of Tab.5), the number of verified ordering specifications in terms of either input-output or shape-data relations is 28 (resp. column I of Tab.5).
+The total time taken (learning and verification) is 29.109s (resp. column T of Tab.5).
-The time spent solely on learning (including the time spent in sampling) is 9.160s (column LT of Tab.5).
+The time spent solely on learning (including the time spent in sampling) is 9.160s (resp. column LT of Tab.5).
-Please do not take the time so serious because it depends on the machine we use.
-Inferred specifications can be found either in command lines or "./specifications.txt" depending on whether "-dump_specs" is used in the parameter to call DOrder.
+Inferred specifications can be found either in command lines or "./specifications.txt" depending on whether "-dump_specs" is used as a parameter to call DOrder.

 Readers are welcome to validate the experimental results listed in Tab.5 of the paper, following these steps.